 As is often the case in a small town, Poland doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Poland is quite a bit lower than the national average among all cities of 21.84%: just 12.81% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Poland with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.81% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Poland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Poland include German, Irish, English, Italian, and French.